For entertainment purposes only. And office pools. Updated as events warrant.

 We'll ever know who hired Angelo Torres: 50 percent.
 Ed Burke is still around (hint, hint).

-Jim Oberweis wins GOP nomination for U.S. Senate: 40 percent.
-Blame Ron Gidwitz.
+Jim Oberweis wins GOP nomination for U.S. Senate: 50 percent.
+Will the party realy let this happen?

-Doug Truax wins GOP nomination for U.S. Senate: 60 percent.
-Despite money, hard to believe party will let Oberweis happen.
+Doug Truax wins GOP nomination for U.S. Senate: 50 percent.
+The party doesn't care.

 Barack Obama is impeached: 1 percent.
 As a war criminal presiding over an out-of-control security state, he certainly deserves it; we don't live in that kind of country yet, though.